Can't wait to give? Make a gift now!

 Your gift will support our three programs for students:

-• The Wayne Morse Scholars Program gives undergraduates opportunities to build real-world skills, engage in hands-on service learning, and grow as a leader in public affairs and inclusive democracy.
+• The Wayne Morse Scholars program gives undergraduates opportunities to build real-world skills, engage in hands-on service learning, and grow as a leader in public affairs and inclusive democracy.
 Open to UO undergrads of all majors and backgrounds, this program equips changemakers with the tools they need to make a difference.

 • Wayne Morse Scholar Madison Moskowitz '17 is U.S. Senator Ron Wyden's policy advisor for economic development.
 She leads Sen. Wyden’s work negotiating and developing policy relating to financial services, housing, homelessness and real estate, small business, semiconductors, cannabis, and community and economic development.